vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 technologies and frameworks,
 as some today may be obsolete tomorrow.

-For this reason it is important not to overfit to any particular tool or technology, and their selection criteria should be based on support for standards.
+For this reason it is important not to over fit to any particular tool or technology, and their selection criteria should be based on support for standards.